AstroJacobLi/smplotlib/README.md

 Matplotlib template for [SuperMongo (SM)](https://www.astro.princeton.edu/~rhl/sm/) style.
 Make your plots stylish and professional (and old-school) by one line of code.

+**SuperMongo** is a plotting software that was widely used in astronomy.
+It is known for its distinctive, high-contrast, and "classy" look, featuring Hershey fonts and a specific color palette.
+This package aims to reproduce that nostalgic style using Matplotlib, bringing the "retro" look to your modern Python workflow.

 ## Installation

 ```bash